-For all other issues or orders, you can choose to use the Alberta Court of Justice or the Court of King's Bench.
+For all other issues or orders, you can choose to use the Provincial Court or the Court of King's Bench.

 There are usually fees for filing court documents.
 If you cannot afford these fees, you can ask the court to waive the fees before you file your documents.
 For more information on court fees and waivers, see CPLEA's tipsheet called Court Fees & Waivers in Alberta.